 Tea is the most popular drink in the world after water – 70,000 cups are drunk every second!
 Yet, too often tea workers struggle to get a fair deal.
-That’s why we’re proud to be the world’s largest Fairtrade tea brand.
+That’s why we’re proud to be the UK’s largest Fairtrade tea brand.

 In 1994, Clipper became the UK’s first Fairtrade tea company.
 25 years later, Clipper is the world’s largest Fairtrade tea brand.
 By buying Clipper Fairtrade tea, you have helped us deliver over £4m in Fairtrade premiums in the last 25 years.